aswolff/BankingPortal/README.md

 Flask sessions is used as well to provide support for a server side session to the banking app.
 The session accounts for clients logging in and out of the server with the data being stored on the server.

+There exists user roles which are either Client or Employee.
+Clients can manage their finances and submit help requests from employees as well as view their submitted help requests.
+Employees have all the same functions as clients except they can view a list of all help requests and resolve any of them through the request number.

 # Collaborators
 Andrew Cowin, David Lee, Alexander Wolff, Jake Moretz, Addison Nugent